shaun-russell/expat-nlp/expat/README.md

     - depnum : numeric
       # The required number of dependencies.
 If 2 dependencies are specified,
       # a depnum of 1 would be a logical OR while a depnum of 2 would be a logical AND.
-      # A depnum of 0 is a logical XOR (the default is 1 when not specified).

     - type : string
       # The word types or categories that the word belongs to.
 Multiple values